-This course provides an exploration of the ways in which literary imagination (use of metaphor, literary style, narrative voice, description, and creative manipulation of time and place) interacts with religious imagination (projections of tradition, expression of mystical experience, ritual, and symbolic phenomena) to produce a work evocative of feeling and understanding.
+This course provides an exploration of the ways in which literary imagination (metaphor, literary style, narrative voice, description, creative manipulation of time and place) interacts with religious imagination (projections of tradition, expression of mystical experience, ritual, symbolic phenomena) to produce works of a transformative nature.
 Examples from both Eastern and Western literary tradition may be chosen.